Yasuo414/NeuralHMM/README.md

 2. Choose your operating system.
 3. Choose the Pip package.
 4. Select the appropriate Python version.
 Note: For NVIDIA GPUs, choose the latest CUDA version (e.g., CUDA 12.4).
-For CPU-only systems, select the CPU option.
+For CPU-only systems, select the CPU option.<br>
 Copy the generated pip3 installation command and run it in your terminal.

 # Training Details